-- The patient's own stem cells are collected from his/her blood or marrow and are frozen and stored. - The patient is then given high-dose chemotherapy and sometimes radiation to kill the lymphoma cells in his or her body.
-This treatment also kills normal stem cells in the marrow. - The patient's stored stem cells are returned to his or her body through an intravenous (IV) or central line. - The donor stem cells go from the patient's blood to the marrow and help start a new supply of red blood cells, white blood cells and platelets.
+- Patients' own stem cells are collected from their blood or marrow and are frozen and stored. - Patients are then given high-dose chemotherapy and sometimes radiation to kill the lymphoma cells in their body.
+This treatment also kills normal stem cells in the marrow. - Patients' stored stem cells are returned to their body through an intravenous (IV) or central line. - The donor stem cells go from the patient's blood to the marrow and help start a new supply of red blood cells, white blood cells and platelets.